motorrin/EndeavourOS_Smart_Update_Wrapper/README.md

 •  Warns you of news items from the last 14 days.
 •  Acts as a safeguard against "blind" updates that could break the system.

+# 3. 👓 Update Advisor

+The algorithm will examine the list of updates for you.
+Not sure when to upgrade?
+We will help you decide.
+• Applies different safety margins based on package impact: 12h for DEs/Kernels, 6h for Features/Drivers, 3h for Mirror sync status.
+• Calculates exactly when the update becomes safe (e.g., "Better update at 21:45 (+1h 12m)").
+• Prioritizes warnings (Critical > Feature > Mirror) to clearly explain why you should wait.

-# 3. 🧠 Semantic Version Analysis
+# 4. 🧠 Semantic Version Analysis

 Instead of just showing version numbers, the script calculates the type of update:
 🔴 MAJOR / EPOCH: Breaking changes (e.g., 1.x → 2.x).
 🔵 MINOR / CALVER: New features.
 ⚪ Patch: Bug fixes.

-# 4. 🎯 Critical Package Highlighting
+# 5. 🎯 Critical Package Highlighting

 The script now monitors a massive list of system-critical packages.
 If any of these are in the update list, they are highlighted with a Red (CRIT) or Dark Gray (CORE) background.